 Studio A was the larger of the two studios at Anglia House and the control galleries were on the first floor, looking down into the studio.

-The Pye mixing desk was a ‘valve’ unit, the controls consisting of large ‘quadrant’ faders with above them the channels gain pots, and pre-fader listen, foldback, echo send and the talkback keys.
+The Pye mixing desk was a ‘valve’ unit, the controls consisting of large ‘quadrant’ faders with above them the channels gain pots, and pre-fader listen, foldback, echo send and talkback keys.
 Central on the upstand is the single PPM programme meter.
-The heart of this mixer was the valve microphone and line amplifiers, housed in a couple of full height 19″ rack cabinets along one wall behind the Sound Supervisor’s chair.
-In the late ’50’s and early ’60’s, ‘EQ’ on the channels was not fitted, although at some places around this time large outboard plugin equalisation units were available.
+The heart of this mixer was the valve microphone and line amplifiers, housed in a couple of full-height 19″ rack cabinets along one wall behind the Sound Supervisor’s chair.
+In the late ’50s and early ’60s, ‘EQ’ on the channels was not fitted, although at some places around this time large outboard plugin equalisation units were available.

 The only difference in 1966, when I joined, to the above, is the addition of a second EMT turntable.

-The monitor loudspeaker, which housed a 12 inch Tannoy dual concentric driver, was a big ‘corner’ cabinet hung up to the right of the Supervisor above the studio window.
-It really wasn’t considered unusual to have the sound monitoring speaker and the transmission picture monitor, that it related too, quite far apart in those days.
+The monitor loudspeaker, which housed a 12-inch Tannoy dual concentric driver, was a big ‘corner’ cabinet hung up to the right of the Supervisor above the studio window.
+It really wasn’t considered unusual to have the sound monitoring speaker and the transmission picture monitor, that it related to, quite far apart in those days.

 Here’s the Production Gallery of Studio B, ready to start ‘About Anglia’ after the ITN News at 6pm.